leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/modify/uv_project.rst

 UV Map
    Which UV map to modify.
 Defaults to the active rendering layer.

+Aspect X/Y
+   Modifies the image's aspect ration.
+Only apply when a camera is used as projector object.
+Scale X/Y
+   Scales the image.
+Only apply when a camera is used as projector object.

 Projectors
    Up to ten projector objects are supported.
    Each face will choose the closest and aligned projector with its surface normal.
    Projections emit from the negative Z axis (i.e. straight down a camera or light).
    If the projector is a camera, the projection will adhere to its perspective/orthographic setting.

-Objects
+Object
    Specify the projector object(s).

-Aspect X/Y and Scale X/Y
-   These allow simple manipulation of the image.
-Only apply when a camera is used as projector object.

 Usage